 Hi.
 My name is Mike Ramsey.
 I wrote a book.

 No. This is not a joke.
-It’s the story of my life which was released Nov 12th and sold out of all print copies the first day.
+It’s the story of my life which was released Nov 12th, 2019 and sold out of all print copies the first day.
+Luckily, we are finally back in stock.
 Yay!

 So… If you enjoy action, adventure, damsels in distress, evil villains, and brave heroes…